 - 7.1 The Service's vision is a Cheshire where there are no deaths, injuries or damage from fires and other emergencies.
-The Integrated Risk Management Plan (IRMP) explains the approach the Authority will take to support this vision, given the context in which the Service operates, and sets out the planned activity to deliver and achieve the intended outcomes. - 7.2 The IRMP specifies which activity will take place in each year, what the result will be and when there may be an impact.
+The Community Risk Management Plan (CRMP) explains the approach the Authority will take to support this vision, given the context in which the Service operates, and sets out the planned activity to deliver and achieve the intended outcomes. - 7.2 The CRMP specifies which activity will take place in each year, what the result will be and when there may be an impact.
 Performance indicators are agreed, setting out the projected performance and reported to Members and the public in line with the approved corporate planning and reporting timelines.
-The Service approach to risk is explained in its risk management policy, which is reviewed at least every three years, and risks to key projects are outlined and managed through the project management framework. - 7.3 A Medium-Term Financial Plan (MTFP) is produced annually, reviewed regularly and updated as necessary setting out the financial assumptions and demands upon the Service to highlight budgetary pressures and set out options to address any funding shortfalls to ensure sustainability.
-The MTFP is supplemented by a Capital Strategy and Reserves Strategy. - 7.4 The financial sustainability of the Authority has largely remained unchanged as a result of the Pandemic but the long-term impact on funding is unknown and the MTFP will continue to link vision and intent to funding scenarios, ensuring value for money is achieved within a balanced and sustainable budget. - 8.
-Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes - 8.1 The Constitution sets out a decision-making framework which ensures that all decisions are supported by all relevant information, including financial, legal and other appropriate professional advice, that available options are considered and that internal and external stakeholders are consulted.
-Decisions are formally recorded and published subject to confidentiality requirements. - 8.2 Progress against planned activity and projects is monitored and risks are reviewed regularly and reported quarterly to Performance and Overview Committee.
+The Service approach to risk is explained in its risk management policy and framework, which is reviewed at least every three years, and risks to key projects are outlined and managed through the project management framework. - 7.3 A Medium-Term Financial Plan (MTFP) is produced annually, reviewed regularly, and updated as necessary setting out the financial assumptions and demands upon the Service to highlight budgetary pressures and set out options to address any funding shortfalls to ensure sustainability.
+The MTFP is supplemented by a Capital Strategy and Reserves Strategy. - 7.4 The financial sustainability of the Authority has largely remained unchanged as a result of the Pandemic but the long-term impact on funding is unknown and the MTFP will continue to link vision and intent to funding scenarios, ensuring value for money is achieved within a balanced and sustainable budget.

+8. Principle D: Determining the interventions necessary to optimise the achievement of the intended outcomes

+- 8.1 The Constitution sets out a decision-making framework which ensures that all decisions are supported by all relevant information, including financial, legal, and other appropriate professional advice, that available options are considered and that internal and external stakeholders are consulted.
+Decisions are formally recorded and published subject to confidentiality requirements. - 8.2 Progress against planned activity and projects is monitored and are reviewed regularly and reported quarterly to Performance and Overview Committee.
 Quarterly reports also include performance against targets for Key Performance Indicators (KPIs) as well as financial and project delivery performance.
 If the circumstances in which the Service operates change, activity can be adapted accordingly.
 Decisions affecting service delivery are delegated to officers in order to ensure they are able to react to changing circumstances quickly.
+Risks are monitored and reviewed through our risk management arrangements overseen by the Risk Management Group and the Strategic Risk Register is reported to Audit Committee quarterly.